 The electives chosen by students to prepare them for certain specialties must be selected from the list of departmental electives found in the Human Services Student Handbook.
 Human Services students have transfer opportunities to USC, Columbia College, Springfield College and Limestone College upon completion of the HUS program at MTC.

-The program is nationally accredited through the Councils
+The program is a member of the Council

 for Standards in Human Service Education.